 “I would like to thank everyone who is working hard to make this breakfast club a success, particularly our Catering Services team, our volunteers, Poppy Scotland and Legion Scotland.
 The next step is to forge closer links with the Armed Forces Veterans Breakfast Club, reaching out to veterans around the world.”

-The next breakfast club will be held on Sunday 14 July at 10am at Ross Court residential unit, Ross Court, Galston, KA4 8DF.
+The next Kilmarnock breakfast club will be held on Sunday 14 July at 10am at the former Kirkstyle Primary School, Carron Avenue, Kilmarnock, KA1 3NF.
 There is no membership required and veterans from across Ayrshire are very welcome to attend with their families.
 Breakfast costs just £5 per person.